Vectorizing Reductions: from JDK9 to JDK26 and beyond

 A naive implementation would be to load our v values with a vector load operation LoadV,

-and then sequentially extract every element from the vector, and adding up the values in sequential order.
+and then sequentially extract every element from the vector, and add up the values in sequential order.

 This has one benefit: we have not had to reorder the reduction, and so this approach can be used for any